Skip to content

 What is a fattoush salad?

 Fattoush is a Lebanese salad made with toasted or fried pita chips.
-The dressing typically is made with lemon, mint, garlic and olive oil.
-This type of salad is from Lebanon but is enjoyed throughout the Middle East.
+The dressing typically is made with lemon, mint, garlic, and olive oil.
+While my take of the salad is from Lebanon, it is enjoyed throughout the Middle East.
 A typical fattoush is made with lettuce, tomato, cucumbers, onion, and toasted pita chips but it’s great with any veggies you have on hand.
+You can also try adding in protein, like I do with my Chicken Tawook Fattoush Salad.

 What tips do you have for making fattoush?